ConsoleMage/user-management-api/README.md

 ### 🐞 Activity 2: Debugging API Code with Copilot

-When I asked GitHub Copilot to identify anything I might have missed—such as unhandled exceptions—it raised the issue of thread safety.
+When I asked GitHub Copilot to identify anything I might have missed, such as unhandled exceptions, it raised the issue of thread safety.
 After reviewing its suggestions, I implemented the solution line by line, taking time to understand each change GitHub Copilot proposed.

 ### ⚙️ Activity 3: Implementing and Managing Middleware with Copilot